Detailed content of our market study

 2.3 Consumer preference for Made In France and local products

-Although they are up against Spanish truffles, which are heavily imported into France, French truffles have a strong national and international selling point: Made in France.
+Although French truffles have to contend with Spanish truffles, which are heavily imported into France, they have a strong national and international selling point: Made in France.
 Positioned in a luxury segment where quality and reputation tend to take precedence over all other characteristics, French truffles have the advantage of appearing as an exceptional local product.
 The "Made in France" label is often seen as a guarantee of quality.

 3 Market structure